Philly Ice Cream Shops Not to Miss

 Cup of gelato on a counter next to a napkin that reads "Gran Caffe L'Aquila Philadelphia"

 While it doesn’t qualify as ice cream, any list of the best creamy frozen treats in the city would be incomplete without a mention of Gran Caffe L’Aquila.
 This Italian café and specialty shop makes outstanding gelato in a broad range of flavors with top-quality ingredients.
-It’s a must visit near Rittenhouse Square.
-Location: 1716 Chestnut St.
+You know gelato is good when the mix-ins are visible and the colors are natural (no electric green or bizarre pink here.
+We usually go with classics like hazelnut or tiramisu.

 Leave a Comment